imacovei/imacovei/product.md

 ## True Parallel Execution

 The software can validate, verify, and program **multiple devices in parallel**, using all available CPU threads.
-This is real multi‑threaded execution.
+This is real multi-threaded execution.

 Benefits:
 - Maximum throughput on a single station